 The division will make its best effort to create a list of broadband serviceable locations (BSLs) subject to enforceable commitments based on state or local grants.
 If necessary, the division will translate polygons or other geographic designations (e.g., a county or utility district) describing the area to a list of BSLs.
-The division will seek to obtain information from internet service providers about any specific BSLs within a protected area that are known to be outside the scope of work that protects the area, and for any such locations brought forward, to preserve the eligibility of those specific BSL's for BEAD-funded projects The division will submit this list in the format specified by the FCC Broadband Funding Map to NTIA.8
+The division will seek to obtain information from internet service providers about any specific BSLs, within areas subject to enforceable commitments, that are known to be outside the scope of the enforceable commitment, and for any such locations brought forward, to preserve the eligibility of those specific BSLs for BEAD-funded projects (see challenge type code N outlined in this document).
+The division will submit this list in the format specified by the FCC Broadband Funding Map to NTIA.9